processone/eturnal/PACKAGING.md

 - The `bin/../releases` directory (see the output of `ls -R _build/distro/rel/eturnal/releases`).

-Therefore, distributions might want to install the `_build/distro/rel/eturnal/bin` and `_build/distro/rel/eturnal/releases` directories into (for example) some private `/usr/lib/eturnal` directory and adjust the path to the `eturnal` command within the `eturnalctl` script accordingly.
+Therefore, distributions might want to install the directories `_build/distro/rel/eturnal/bin` and `_build/distro/rel/eturnal/releases` into (for example) some private `/usr/lib/eturnal` directory and adjust the path to the `eturnal` command within the `eturnalctl` script accordingly.
 The `eturnalctl` script itself can then be installed elsewhere (e.g., into `/usr/sbin`).

-Note that the `build.config` file can be patched before calling `./rebar3` in order to specify a different system user for running `eturnal`, and for specifing a different path to the `eturnalctl` script.
+Note that the [build.config][6] file can be patched before calling `./rebar3` in order to specify a different system user for running `eturnal`, and for specifing a different path to the `eturnalctl` script.
 Those `build.config` settings are (only) used while generating the `eturnalctl` script, the systemd